 How to Order an Item

-When you search for articles or books using Library databases or OneSearch and encounter an item without the full text, click the link to Request Item through Interlibrary Loan found on the Full Text Finder screen.
+When you search for articles or books using Library databases or OneSearch and encounter an item without the full text, click the link to No Full Text: Request Item through Interlibrary Loan found on the Full Text Finder screen.
 You will be brought to an Interlibrary Loan Request Form pre-filled with the information for the article or book that you would like to request.

 - Enter your personal information on the bottom half of the form and click 'Submit'.